 Students normally take 9 credit hours of core courses and 3 credit hours in a research methods class (POLI 5100.03).
-The two principal requirements of the programme consist of comprehensive examinations in two fields (a major and minor field) and an original thesis.
-Course work will be required as appropriate to prepare the student for their comprehensive examinations.
+The two principal requirements of the program consist of comprehensive examinations in two fields (a major and minor field) and an original thesis.
+Coursework will be required as appropriate to prepare the student for their comprehensive examinations.